 Rheology is the study of flow.
 It seeks to characterize the fluid behavior of substances.
 In bioprinting, we are primarily concerned with the viscoelasticity of our bioinks.
 Generally, you want a bioink to exhibit shear thinning, the property of behaving more like a liquid in high shear stress and more like a solid in low shear stress.
 This is because the material will go through high shear stress as it is extruded (making it more like a liquid and easier to extrude) and low shear stress on the buildplate (making it more like a solid and more suitable for forming a construct).

-Other processes like FRESH method printing also use the shear thinning behavior of a support slurry to allow multi-directional printing without support structures.
+Other processes like FRESH method printing also use the shear-thinning behavior of a support slurry to allow multi-directional printing without support structures.

 Solid Mechanical Testing

 Researchers often want to gauge the mechanical properties of their constructs after they finish printing.
 The nature of the test should gauge the response of the construct to biomimetic forces.
 This varies widely based on the design and intended use of the construct.
 Constructs that need to handle pulling forces, such as ligament or tendon grafts, are often tested primarily for their tensile properties.
-Constructs that have to bare weight or repeated impact, such as meniscus or bone grafts, are often tested for compressive properties and cyclic loading properties.
+Constructs that have to bear weight or repeated impact, such as meniscus or bone grafts, are often tested for compressive properties and cyclic loading properties.
 ASTM and ISO standards often exist for comparison of a novel material to a tested artificial or existing biological sample.

 If a novel material or construct is being used, it is uncertain how cells will respond to the new conditions created.
-As such, a key step in research is proving that cells can survive and proliferate in that material or construct.
+As such, a key step in the research is proving that cells can survive and proliferate in that material or construct.
 Typically, a live/dead test can be used to determine the percent viability of cells, while a prolonged metabolic assay can measure the degree of proliferation.
 This is a good indication not only that cells can survive but that they are able to get the necessary resources to reproduce.
 Additional tests are often performed to gauge function.
-One common example is tagging different kinds of cells to gauge differentiation of stem cells.
+One common example is tagging different kinds of cells to gauge the differentiation of stem cells.

 Our guide to biostudy preparation will show you want to do the day of your biostudy.